michaelmosmann/silk/userguide/intro.md

 bind( Fruit[].class ).toElements( Apple.class, Orange.class );
 {% endhighlight %}
 Also when binding array-types we can inject them as any of the installed collection types.
-By default **none** is installed so that you can explicitly pick what you want - and this is very easy to do.
+By default **none** is installed so that you can explicitly pick what you want - and this is very easily done in on `install` as we have seen above.

 ## Injection